leotrs/erdos/content/measures/triangles.md

 {% from 'img_desc.html' import img_desc %}
 {{ img_desc("/images/triangles.png",
-            "Are my friends, themselves friends?",
+            "Are my friends themselves friends?",
-            "Are my friends, themselves friends?")}}
+            "Are my friends themselves friends?")}}

 As the picture should make clear, transitivity simply measures the occurrence of triangles in a network.
 If the network relation is highly